osadaRajapaksha/ToDoApplication/README.md

 # TaskFlow – ToDo Application

-A full-stack, Trello-style task management application built with a **Next.js** frontend, **Spring Boot** backend, and **MongoDB** database.
+A full-stack, Trello-style task management application built with a **Next.js** frontend with an AI assistant, **Spring Boot** backend, and **MongoDB** database.
 Deployed on AWS with a fully automated GitHub Actions CI/CD pipeline.

 **Live Demo:** https://d1qefqlgtaaslb.cloudfront.net